gldeng/universe/formal_theory/formal_theory_quantum_dimension_continuum_en.md

 \mathcal{D}_0 \xrightarrow{\Delta} \mathcal{D}_1 = \{0,1\}
 $$

-This transition is realized through the quantum emergence operator $\Delta$, which breaks the perfect symmetry of the zero-dimensional singularity, creating the most basic binary distinction.
+This transition is realized through the quantum emergence operator $`\Delta`$, which breaks the perfect symmetry of the zero-dimensional singularity, creating the most basic binary distinction.

 ## Lower Dimensional Expression: Foundations of Material Reality (D1-D6)